New Moor

 South Talpatti (দক্ষিণ তালপট্টি), also known as New Moore (নতুন মুর) and Purbasha Island (পূর্বাশা দ্বীপ), was a small uninhabited offshore sandbar island in the Bay of Bengal, off the coast of the Ganges-Brahmaputra delta region.
 It emerged in the Bay of Bengal in the aftermath of the Bhola cyclone in November 1970, and disappeared around March 2010.

-Although the island was uninhabited and there were no permanent settlements or stations located on it, both India and Bangladesh claimed sovereignty over.
+Although the island was uninhabited and there were no permanent settlements or stations located on it, both India and Bangladesh claimed sovereignty over it.
 There has been speculation over the existence of oil and natural gas in the region.
 The issue of sovereignty was also a part of the larger dispute over the Radcliffe Award methodology of settling the maritime boundary between the two countries.

-The matter was resolved on 7 July 2014, when the Permanent Court of Arbitration (PCA) delivered a verdict in the "Bay of Bengal maritime boundary arbitration between Bangladesh and India" case.
+The matter was resolved on 7 July 2014, when the Permanent Court of Arbitration (PCA) delivered a final, binding verdict in the Bay of Bengal Maritime Boundary Arbitration between Bangladesh and India, awarding Bangladesh the bulk of the disputed maritime area while recognizing India's sovereignty over the island itself.

-Geography
+Geography and location

+The island is believed to have formed through sediment deposition following the 1970 Bhola cyclone.
+It was located only 2 km from the mouth of the Hariabhanga River, immediately south of the international border river separating Satkhira district of Bangladesh and the South 24 Parganas district of West Bengal, India, at 21°37′00″N 89°08′30″E.

-The island was only from the mouth 2 km of the Hariabhanga River.
-The emergence of the island was discovered by an American satellite in 1974 that showed it to have an area of 2,500 m2.
+The emergence of the island was discovered by an American satellite in 1974, which showed it to have an area of 2,500 m2.
 Later, various remote sensing surveys showed that the island had expanded gradually to an area of about 10,000 m2 at low tide, including a number of ordinarily submerged shoals.
 The highest elevation of the island never exceeded 2 m above sea level.

-Location

-The island was located in the coastal, shallow Bay of Bengal immediately south of the international border river, the Hariabhanga, flowing between Satkhira district of Bangladesh and the South 24 Parganas district of West Bengal, India, at 21°37′00″N 89°08′30″E. It is now under the waves of the Bay of Bengal.